 What is it about fish and chips that make them such a popular menu item throughout our region?
 Perhaps it relates to our nation’s British heritage?
 Maybe it’s the fact that in Ontario’s cottage country we are surrounded by thousands of lakes and rivers?
 Whatever the reason, exceptional fish and chips can be ordered everywhere you turn in these parts, so I set out to sample some different restaurants offering my very favourite meal.
 Here are just a few you should consider when you head to the wilderness north of Toronto this summer:

-Michael’s on Main in downtown Sundridge is home to some of the best in the region.
+Michael’s on Main has moved from the main street in Sundridge to The Ridge Golf Club, but it is still home to some of the best fish and chips in the region.
 Owner Michael will most likely greet you at the door, and you will soon learn he moved from the UK in 2001 from Yorkshire, bringing his favourite traditional menu items and recipes with him.
 Eat-in or take-out, you won’t be disappointed.
 Enjoy the lunch special of haddock and fries, or English Whitby-style fish and chips for dinner.

 Located in Port Loring, Roxie’s Diner has been a hot spot for locals and visitors since 2009, and they’ve been making delicious fish and chips from day one.
 Using fillets of Alaskan Pollock, the fish is fried in Roxie’s own secret batter.